KW-M/internet_rov_code/README.md

 >
 > We are using it to:
 >
-> 1. "serve" or send all of the static website html/css/javascript to the pilot’s web browser so they get a nice user interface that handles getting the video feed and and sending game controller data back data.
+> 1. "serve" or send all of the static website html/css/javascript to the driver’s web browser so they get a nice user interface that handles getting the video feed and and sending game controller data back data.
 >
 > 2. Show various logs/debugging stuff/the dashboards for ngrok and uv4l on convenient url paths.
 >